Loan Repayment

 Who to contact after you graduate or leave MSU

-- For Stafford, Parent Plus, and Grad PLUS loans:
+- For Stafford (Direct), Parent PLUS, and Grad PLUS loans:

-- For Perkins, Health Professions, and Robert Young loans:
+- For Perkins, Health Professions, and Institutional loans:

 - For private (alternative) loans, refer to your loan applications to find your lender or servicer.